Free AI Tools for Small Business (That Are Actually Useful in 2026)

 Operations and admin

 Otter.ai's free tier transcribes 300 minutes of audio a month.
 For a small team running weekly meetings and the occasional sales call, that's plenty.
-The summary feature converts a one-hour meeting into action items in about a minute of post-processing.
+The summary feature converts a one-hour meeting into action items in about a minute of post-processing — and the searchable transcript archive becomes its own knowledge base over time.

 Advertisement